BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 Oh, we forgot about tests.
 In this case, we can use [DocTest](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.DocTest.html).
 It allows us to generate tests from the code examples existing in a module/function/macro’s documentation.

-Our test file is super short.
+Our test file is super short:

 {% highlight elixir %}
 # test/game_of_life/board_server_test.exs